Love 24x7

 Love 24x7 is a 2015 Indian Malayalam romantic comedy film written and directed by debutante Sreebala K Menon starring Dileep and Nikhila Vimal in lead roles while Sreenivasan, Suhasini, Sashi Kumar, Lena and Alencier Ley Lopez play the supporting roles.
 Mukesh R Mehta and Dileep co-produced the film for E4 Entertainment in association with Graand Production.
 The music was composed by Bijibal while the lyrics were written by Rafeeq Ahmed.
-The film was released on Ramadan day, 18 July 2015.
+The film was released on Eid al-Fitr day, 18 July 2015.

 Plot

 Roopesh, a media executive, falls in love with Kabani, a trainee, who works her way up to become a news presenter.
 The story also focuses on the love story of two old ex-lovers who were separated due to their careers.
 History repeats itself with Roopesh and Kabani becoming stars of their separate channels.

 Production

 It is the first independent film of Kerala Sahitya Akademi Award winning writer Sreebala K Menon who was the former associate of director Sathyan Anthikad in five of his films.
 Sreebala, initially written the script, started it as the plot for a short story, but later weaved into a feature film with some changes.
 About the media-oriented theme, Sreebala says, "In Malayalam we have seen stories revolving around the life of reporters, the risks they take and the drama happening, both in the print and visual media.
 But what happens behind the camera, the normal life of news presenters, who in themselves are celebrities these days, are not explored much.
 Love 24x7 delves into those things."

 The filming wrapped up in the last week of June 2015.